 When your furnace won’t start, doing your own furnace repair in Ames, Iowa, can feel pretty overwhelming.

-Troubleshooting your furnace might feel like an intimidating job when your heat won’t work.
+Fixing your furnace might feel like an intimidating task when your heat won’t power on.
 But it doesn’t have to be like that.

-There are a few speedy, inexpensive fixes you can do on your own to prevent a furnace repair call.
+There are a few speedy, reasonable fixes you can do by yourself to skip a furnace repair call.

 If your furnace won’t turn on, won’t stay on or won’t ignite, try the troubleshooting list below before contacting an HVAC professional.